Simix2017/simon-kerstan-ee-express/docs/core/configuration.md

 ### application.properties file in classpath

-TODO: add handling of `application.properties` file
+From the classpath a file named `application.properties` is loaded.
+This file can be used to set configuration properties.